 1. b) Who is the sponsoring body for the Spring Valley Tournament?

 b.)
-The Spring Valley Walleye Club is the local sponsor.
-We are responsible for the daily events and organization of the Spring Valley Tournament.
+The Spring Valley Walleye Club was the local sponsor.
+We were responsible for the daily events and organization of the Spring Valley Tournament.
 Each year over 200 local people volunteer their time and effort to make our event a success.
 We have 8 major work crews and each crew has a leader.
 Each person who volunteers usually works a shift that lasts for only 2 hours.
 If you would like to help out please call Bill Guerrini at 815-663-6141.

 The Spring Valley Walleye Club, Inc. was founded in 1990 by a group of local fisherman interested in preserving and promoting the walleye and sauger fishery of the Illinois River.
 These fishermen had run the Spring Valley / MWC tournament the previous three years ('87,'88,'89) for the local business community.